Wiros9/book/docs/specs/checkdata.rst

     The model to be checked.
 If this is a string, Lino will resolve it at startup.

-    If this is an abstract model, :meth:`get_checkable_models`  will potentially yield more than one model.
+    If this is an abstract model, :meth:`get_checkable_models` will yield all models that inherit from it.

     If this is `None`, the checker is unbound, i.e. the problem messages will not be bound to a particular database object.
+This is used to detect *missing* database objects.
+For example :class:`vat.VatColumnsChecker
+    <lino_xl.lib.vat.VatColumnsChecker>` is unbound.

-    You might also define your own
+    Instead of setting :attr:`model` you might want to define your own :meth:`get_checkable_models` method.
+For example,
-    :meth:`get_checkable_models` method.
+    :class:`ledger.VoucherChecker <lino_xl.lib.ledger.VoucherChecker>` does this
+    because it wants to get all MTI children (not only top-level models).
+    See :ref:`tested.core_utils` for more explanations.

   .. classmethod:: check_instance(cls, *args, **kwargs)